 The ACLU is motivated by politics, not principle.
+That's easy to prove.
 In the late 1970s, after Rep. Henry Hyde authored a bill to restrict federal financing of abortions, the ACLU dispatched an agent to spy on him.
-The agent followed him into a Catholic church on Sundays and took notes of what happened.
-This was done to show that it was Hyde's Catholicism that accounted for his pro-life stand.
+The agent followed him into a Catholic Church on Sundays and took notes of what was happening.
+"Pregnant women and children" bore "gifts for life," the agent said.
+The parishioners even went to Holy Communion, as did Hyde, and were caught praying!
+[For evidence, see my book, The Politics of the American Civil Liberties Union, Transaction Press, 1985.]